 This allows you to remotely power up your system through your network by sending a wake-up frame or signal.
 With this feature, you can remotely upload/download data to/from systems during off-peak hours.
-Set to Enabled to set this feature.
-IMPORTANT: This feature requires the ASUS PCI-L101 LAN Card and an ATX power supply with at least 720mA +5V standby power.
+Enabled sets this feature.

+IMPORTANT: This feature requires the optional network interface and an ATX power supply with at least 720mA +5V standby power.